Attk4/wow-discord-rich-presence/README.md

     ![Aligned dots](https://github.com/Attk4/wow-discord-rich-presence/raw/master/images/aligned-squares.png)

-8. Create a new Discord Application at https://discordapp.com/developers/applications/ called `World of Warcraft`, copy the Client ID, and add the World of Warcraft logo as a Rich Presence Asset.
+8. Create a new Discord Application at https://discordapp.com/developers/applications/ called `World of Warcraft`, copy the Client ID, and add the World of Warcraft logo and your Character icon as a Rich Presence Asset.

-9. Edit the DiscordRichPresence.py file again, this time change `DEBUG` to 0, `DISCORD_CLIENT_ID` to your copied Client ID, and `WOW_ICON` to the name of the logo without the extension.
+9. Edit the DiscordRichPresence.py file again, this time change `DEBUG` to 0, `DISCORD_CLIENT_ID` to your copied Client ID, `WOW_ICON` and `PLAYER_ICON` to the name of the icons without the extensions.

+10. You can now clean your window by typing _/drpclean_.
+On zone change it will appear automatically, then disappear after 5 seconds.
+If it fails to update, you can use _/drp_ to trigger this manually.

 From now on, you can double-click the DiscordRichPresence.py file and it will work by itself.
 Your rich presence will be updated automatically as long as the script is kept running.
 You can just create a shortcut to this script on your Desktop and open it every time you open WoW.

 ## Licence

-Both the addon and the wow.py script are in the public domain.
+Both the addon and the DiscordRichPresence.py script are in the public domain.
 The rpc.py file is from [this repo](https://github.com/suclearnub/python-discord-rpc) and it's [MIT licenced](https://raw.githubusercontent.com/wodim/wow-discord-rich-presence/master/script/rpc.py-LICENSE).